telenwang/telenwang.github.io/content/posts/2025/05/How-to-filter-email-category.md

    filter=categories/any(c:c eq null)//not work
    filter=categories/any(c:c eq 'null')//not work
-   filter=categories/any(c:c eq '')//not work filter=not categories/any() //only work with /me/messages
+   filter=categories/any(c:c eq '')//not work filter=not categories/any() //only work with /me/messages without messgeid varible of course, if purely filter message box only it will work.
    ```